 The best food for your dog is . . .

-Real food..
+Real food.
 Real chicken, turkey, beef, bison, venison, lamb, fish.
-Fresh vegetables and fruits.
-Occasionally yogurt and eggs.
+A small amount of fresh vegetables and fruits.
+Occasionally yogurt or eggs.

 No, this is not "people food."
 Calling real food "people food" makes it sound as though people are the only living creatures entitled to eat real food.
 That's not true.

 All living creatures deserve real food.
 You can give real food to your dog by making homemade meals for him.

 If you do have some interest in feeding homemade food, read on!
 A multitude of veterinarians are in full support of feeding homemade.